CyberVerse2/textwallet/SERVER_WALLET_FLOW.md

-# TextWallet Server Wallet Flow
+# Polyflip Server Wallet Flow

 ## Overview

-TextWallet now uses a fully server-managed wallet system.
+Polyflip now uses a fully server-managed wallet system.
 Users **do not need** to transfer funds from their embedded wallet to a server wallet.
 Instead, each user automatically gets their own dedicated server wallet that the AI uses for all blockchain interactions.

 ## Implementation Details